Nanolx/nanolx/README.md

 ## For non Debian GNU/Linux-Users

-On `Debian`-based distributions you'll likely not be able to meet all dependecies of the packages.
-In that case
+On `Debian`-based distributions (like `Ubuntu`) you'll likely not be able to meet all dependecies of the meta-packages.
+In that case you can use

-    make install
+    [./]make install

-would only install the included scripts (see below), configuration and themes.
+to install included scripts (see below), configuration and themes.
+If you only want to install the scripts, use

+    [./]make scripts

-If you only want to update the configuration for the following scripts:
+and if you only want to update the configuration files the scripts, use

+    [./]make updateconf

+On non Debian-based distributions you'll be able to use the scripts:

 * `hugo-push`
-* `repokit`
-* `nanolx-apt`
-* `nanolx-orbit`

-use

-    make update-conf

-On non Debian-based distributions you'll only be able to use the scripts:
-* `hugo-push`
 * `nanolx-backup` (if `systemd` is in use)
 * `nanolx-ctx`
+* `nanolx-skel`
 * `nanolx-pam-yubikey`
 * `nanolx-refind`

-copy/install them manually if desired.
+you may want to install them manually if desired.

 ## License